werringwu/MMAL/README.md

 <!-- Your paper appears to build upon existing techniques in the field.
 Could you clarify the novel contributions of MMAL compared to previous frequency-domain and moment-based approaches? -->
 <!-- MMAL introduces a novel structure-aware loss by modulating the frequency amplitude using local moments statistics, which encode semi-local structural priors.
 Unlike prior frequency-based methods ([15,47]) that operate on amplitude or phase directly, MMAL uniquely bridges spatial domain statistics and  frequency learning.
 As stated in Sec.
 3.2 (manuscript), to the best of our knowledge, this is the first work to incorporate spatial moments into the loss for LLIE.
 The MMK through a monotonic function that emphasizes meaningful structure and suppresses noise adaptively—an aspect absent in existing methods.
 The MMAL design is model-agnostic, lightweight, and complements both spatial- and frequency-based networks.
 Across diverse LLIE architectures, this mechanism helps models learn more discriminative representations, leading to improved PSNR/SSIM, shown in Tab.1-2 (manuscript) and Tab.2, confirming its novelty and practical value. -->

-We propose a novel loss (MMAL) modulating the amplitude spectrum using local moment statistics (Sec.3.2), encoding semi-local structural priors.
+We propose a novel loss (MMAL) modulating the amplitude spectrum using local moment statistics (Sec.3.2), encoding semi-local structural patterns.
 This first work incorporating spatial moments into LLIE losses bridges the spatial-frequency domain gap, unlike prior frequency methods[15,47] manipulating amplitude/phase directly.
+We theoretically analyzes the detail loss of amplitudes, where the delicate conditions can be broken by the designed MMK to reserve image details.
-The MMK applies a monotonic function to:
+Furthermore the MMK applies a monotonic function on image moments to:
 Amplify semantically meaningful structures
 Adaptively suppress noise components
 – addressing limitations in existing approaches.